Aulacophora foveicollis: Life cycle

 In northern India, the beetles hibernate over winter, emerging in March.
 After mating the female lays batches of about eight eggs in the soil.
 The eggs are orange and oval and hatch in one to two weeks.
 The grubs at first feed on leaf debris, roots and parts of the host plant in contact with the soil.
 They pass through four moults as they grow, and pupate in earthen chambers just below the surface of the soil.
 After a further week to two and a half weeks, the adult beetles emerge, climb the host plant and start feeding.
 The females start laying eggs within a week or so.
 There may be five generations over the course of the summer.

 Biology

 The beetles are most destructive in March and April while the plants are small.
 They feed on the leaves, buds and flowers and can defoliate the plants; the grubs bore into the roots and damage the stems and fruits that lie on the soil.
-A. foveicollis favours pumpkin (Cucurbita maxima) over other curcurbit crops, but will also feed on squash (Cucurbita pepo), muskmelon (Cucumis melo), cucumber (Cucurbita sativus), watermelon (Citrullus lanatus) and the sponge gourd (Luffa aegyptiaca).
+A. foveicollis favours pumpkin (Cucurbita maxima) over other curcurbit crops, but will also feed on squash (Cucurbita pepo), melon (Cucumis melo), cucumber (Cucurbita sativus), watermelon (Citrullus lanatus) and the sponge gourd (Luffa aegyptiaca).
 There are extrafloral nectaries on the sponge gourd which attract ants.
 The dominant species of ant in India and much of southeastern Asia is Camponotus compressus, and the presence of ants on the crop plant has a deterrent effect on A. foveicollis.